cptwunderlich/cptwunderlich.github.io/_posts/2021-04-27-ssa_for_ncg_part1.md

 # SSA - What & Why

 What is SSA and how does it help us?
-An intermediate representation is in Singe Static Assignment form, if it conforms to a simple property:
+An intermediate representation is in Single Static Assignment form, if it conforms to a simple property:

 > Each name is only defined once, respectively, each definition introduces a new name